echen102/us-pres-elections-2020/README.md

 ## Data Organization
 The Tweet-IDs are organized as follows:
 * Tweet-ID files are stored in folders that indicate the year and month of the collection (YEAR-MONTH).
-* Individual Tweet-ID files contain a collection of Tweet IDs, and the file names all follow the same structure, with a prefix us-presidential-tweet-id-” followed by the YEAR-MONTH-DATE-HOUR.
+* Individual Tweet-ID files contain a collection of Tweet IDs, and the file names all follow the same structure, with a prefix "us-presidential-tweet-id-” followed by the YEAR-MONTH-DATE-HOUR.
 * Note that Twitter returns Tweets in UTC, and thus all Tweet ID folders and file names are all in UTC as well.

 ## Notes About the Data